bokeh/bokeh/sphinx/source/docs/reference.rst

 :ref:`bokeh.plotting`
-    The ``bokeh.plotting`` API is centered around the :func:`~bokeh.plotting.figure` command,
+    The ``bokeh.plotting`` API is centered around the
-    and the associated glyph functions such as :func:`~bokeh.plotting.Figure.circle`,
+    |figure| command, and the associated glyph functions such as
+    :func:`~bokeh.plotting.Figure.circle`,
     :func:`~bokeh.plotting.Figure.wedge`, etc.
     This section has detailed information on these elements.